Can Kidney Stones Be Prevented Through Diet and Acid-Base Balance?

 🧬 What Are Kidney Stones Made Of?

-There are several types of kidney stones, each with different causes and treatments:
+There are several types of kidney stones, each with different causes and management strategies:

 - Calcium oxalate (most common)